-I’m an Americanist interested in the cultural life of speculation: utopian, dystopian, and apocalyptic popular culture, narratives of the future of technology, fantasies of racial identity, and critical theory.
+I’m an Americanist interested in the cultural life of speculation: utopian, dystopian, and apocalyptic popular culture, narratives of the future of technology and work, fantasies of racial identity, and critical theory.

 From 2013-2015 I crossed the Weißwurstäquator (“white sausage border”) to lecture in the Institute of English and American Studies at Frankfurt University.
 In 2016 I became Assistant Professor (Assistenzprofessor) of American Studies in the School of Humanities and Social Sciences at the University of St Gallen, Switzerland.
-In addition to finishing up a book on apocalyptic science fiction (“Un-American Dreams”), I’m also writing a book about automation myths (“Ruse of the Robots”) and another about the videogame The Last of Us.
+I’m currently finishing up a book on automation myths (“Automation Mythologies”) and another on apocalyptic science fiction (“Un-American Dreams”).

 Lecturer, Institute for English and American Studies, Frankfurt University, 2013—2015